Live Scoring Tablet Setup Guide for Martial Arts Judges

 How TKD Manager handles tablets

-TKD Competition Manager runs entirely in the browser, so any tablet from 2020 onwards works.
+Taekwondo Competition Manager runs entirely in the browser, so any tablet in current everyday use works.
+All you need is internet and a browser.
 There is a dedicated ring scorer view that strips the UI down to the bare minimum a judge needs: fighter names, score buttons, timer.
 Coaches and audience get separate read-only views on bigger screens.

 Stop fighting your spreadsheet.